HigherOrderCO/HVM/PAPER.md

 fast and fragmentation-free in a context where all allocations are at most 64-bit values (the size of a single node).

-# 8. Massively Parallel Evaluator
+# 8. Massively Parallel Evaluation

 Provided the architecture we just constructed, evaluating an HVM2 program in parallel is surprisingly easy: *just compute global redexes concurrently, until